 The application is thus considerably simplified in the first step, and the processing times are correspondingly greatly reduced – instead of six (for a therapeutic product) or nine (for a telemonitoring product) months, the opinion of CNEDiMTS in the PECAN procedure takes merely two months.

-Under the simplified and expedited PECAN process, admission is temporary for one year, which cannot be renewed – while subsequent admission for permanent admission is for several years, and can be renewed.
+Under the simplified and accelerated PECAN procedure, approval is granted for a limited period of one year and cannot be extended – while the subsequent approval for permanent admission is valid for several years and can be renewed.

 PECAN should therefore be seen as a bridge to the actual, permanent approval.
 The PECAN process provides DMD startups with time, financial flexibility, and the opportunity to produce evidence during the “pilot” phase.